A Lightweight, Continuous User Research Loop at NAVIT

 What I Built: A Monthly Research Cycle

-Clean and segment users from high-priority companies (based on account size)
+Segment users from high-priority companies (based on account size)

-Week 2: Outreach
+Week 2: Interviews & reminders

-Follow up with email responders to probe deeper
+Follow up to probe deeper with email responders

 Week 4: Analyze & Share

-Tag key insights (e.g. “confusing payment,” “unclear benefit value”)
+Tag key insights (e.g., “confusing payment,” “unclear benefit value”)

 Group patterns → generate 2–4 key takeaways

-Add to the “Monthly Insights” hub, shared with the whole team
+Add everything to the Monthly Insights repository in Notion, shared with the whole company

 “I’m happy you are reaching out...
 A lot of companies say they listen to their users but don’t really do it.”